The Special Constable role

-As volunteer Police Officers, Special Constables have full police powers, uniform and equipment and work alongside full-time Police Officers and PCSOs to keep South Wales safe.
+Becoming a Special Constable is a rewarding and enjoyable experience in which volunteers are made to feel needed, valued and developed.
 Volunteers for the Special Constabulary come from all walks of life.
 You may be at home, bringing up a family, or employed in any one of a wide variety of jobs.
+If you can commit to at least 16 hours a month, bring integrity and common sense to everything you do and stay calm under pressure, we want to hear from you.
 The diversity and varied experiences of the Special Constabulary helps the police service to represent the communities they serve.

 Once successful in your application you will complete a part time initial training programme which covers classroom based teaching, practical training and distance learning.
-After this you will begin to carry out your role as a special constable, working alongside an experience police officer or special constable until you are ready to work independently.
+After this you will begin to carry out your role as a special constable, working alongside an experienced police officer or special constable until you are ready to work independently.
 You will be expected to commit at least 16 hours a month for the rest of your service.

 During your service you will deal with a varied range of incidents.
 There will be times when you will experience confrontation; you will arrest suspects and attend often distressing events, but it won’t be all blue lights and car chases.